undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Where to stay

 Stay in the Renaissance core.
-Hotel Bílý koníček occupies a 16th-century building directly on the main square — family-feel, its own restaurant serving pond fish, and bike storage (bilykonicekhotel.cz).
+Hotel Bílý koníček occupies a 16th-century building directly on the main square: family-feel, its own restaurant serving pond fish, bike storage (bilykonicekhotel.cz).
 Hotel Zlatá hvězda, also a Renaissance building on the square, adds in-house wellness, a restaurant with regional fish, and bike rental (zlatahvezda.cz).
-For the spa experience proper, the historic spa houses Bertiny lázně and Lázně Aurora offer accommodation packages built around peat treatment (verify availability — packages and dates shift seasonally).
-The town is small enough that any central base puts you within a short walk of the square, the chateau and the Svět pond.
-Book ahead for October, when the harvest and spa packages fill, and in high summer, when Czech domestic visitors arrive.
+For the spa experience proper, the historic spa houses Bertiny lázně and Lázně Aurora offer accommodation packages built around peat treatment (verify availability; packages and dates shift seasonally).
+The town is small enough that any central base puts you within a short walk of the square, the chateau, the Svět pond.
+October fills first, between the harvest and the spa packages, and high summer brings the Czech domestic crowd; reserve early for both.

 What to eat